 But not Michael Moore.
 The director has previously had warned that he understood how people in places like his home town of Flint, Michigan think.
 And therefore how they vote.
 Indeed, the film’s most powerful segment tackles the pre-Trump scandal of Michigan’s governor’s Rick Snyder switching Flint’s clean water supply source from the crystal clear Lake Huron to the polluted River Flint simply because it’ll turn a higher profit.
 Never mind that it gives everyone irreversible lead poisoning.

 But the kicker is yet to come.
 Moore isn’t kind to Obama either.
 He cites Obama’s record on drone strikes among other things.

 Anyway, the then President Obama visits Flint to sort out the crisis and drinks a glass of local water.
 In order to show it’s potable.
 When all the stats say it isn’t.
 And when I say drinks, I mean touches the water to his lips without actually consuming any of it.
 Yes, it’s a stitch up between elitist Republican governor and equally elitist Democrat president.
 One less reason to vote for either.

 Overall, however, this is a partly fascinating Flint material and partly uninspired rehash of well rehearsed arguments about Trump that add nothing new to the debate.
 Which is a pity because Moore has made better films and I really wanted to see him on top form tackling Trump and everything for which Trump stands.

-Fahrenheit 11/9 played in the London Film Festival and is also in cinemas from Friday, October 19th.
+Fahrenheit 11/9 played in the London Film Festival, where this piece was originally written, and is also in cinemas from Friday, October 19th.
 It’s out on VoD on Friday, February 8th.